Skip to Content

 Webinar Overview

 While a chart can list symptoms, it is not an “inference engine.”
-Deliberate reasoning still has to happen in the mind of the self-diagnosing individual to reach a conclusion.
-That turns out to be the difficult part, as humans are ill-equipped to handle probabilistic inference from effect back to the cause, i.e., from symptom to disease.
+Deliberate reasoning still has to happen in the mind of the individual to reach a conclusion.
+That turns out to be the difficult part, as humans are ill-equipped to handle probabilistic inference from effect back to cause, i.e., from symptom to disease.

 In this webinar, we present Bayesian networks as a framework for encoding knowledge about diseases and symptoms.
 Given this knowledge base, we then use BayesiaLab’s inference algorithms to update the probabilities of the potential conditions given the observed symptoms.
 A very similar model, the so-called “Visit Asia” network, was one of the earliest examples that illustrated the reasoning capabilities of Bayesian networks.